 After the train ride and before we left Dr. Seuss we hopped on One Fish Blue Fish (the staff was thoughtful of the weather and left the water off which was a blessing).
 Before we took off I snapped this cute photo of Honey and her “favorite” Daddy as she lovingly calls him.

-After our lunch we headed over to Universal Studios for the rest of the day.
-When I mean rest of the day I mean we closed down the joint!
+After our lunch, we headed over to Universal Studios for the rest of the day.
+When I say the rest of the day I mean we closed down the joint!
 For Buddy and I it was the first time riding the Hollywood Rip Ride Rocket.
-Of all the roller coasters between the two parks this is one of my favorite top two.
-I loved that you could chose your own music during the ride.
-I played me a little Charlie Daniels Band with “The Devil Went Down to Georgia”.
+Of all the roller coasters between the two parks, this is one of my favorite top two.
+I loved that you could choose your own music during the ride.
+I played a little Charlie Daniels Band with “The Devil Went Down to Georgia”.
 The music really made the ride for me.
 My favorite ride is The Mummy.
 Unfortunately for me by the time we made it to the ride my daughter was tired of being left out and my husband was just plain tired so I skipped the ride to walk and talk with them while the boys rode.
 (This is motherly/wifely love).

 We had an unexpected fun time on The Disaster!
 (This was previously The Earthquake).
 We were the last group to experience this ride before the park closed.
 What was so fun and unexpected was the part Nick played in our entertainment.
 This is a ride (ride is not the best term), let’s say experience, through the making of a motion picture.
 The first order of business was to select a child actor for a part in the movie.
 Guess who volunteered for the part, or I should say guess which father volunteered their son for the part?
 That would be my husband volunteering with Nick.